JCSDA/jedi-docs/docs/developer/jedi_environment/portability.rst

 .. image:: images/portability.png

 The (public) JCSDA `jedi-stack repository <https://github.com/JCSDA/jedi-stack>`_ contains common build scripts that specify the software packages, versions, and configuration options that are required to build and run jedi.
 Tagged versions of the jedi-stack will be coordinated with public JEDI releases when they become available.
 These build scripts are used to build a :ref:`Docker container <docker_overview>` that is in turn used to build Singularity and Charliecloud containers that can be run on laptops, workstations, cloud platforms, and HPC systems.
 Alternatively, we also use the jedi-stack directly to build environment modules on cloud platforms (e.g. AMIs) and HPC systems.
-We also leverage the Docker containers for continuous integration testing by means of `Travis-CI <https://travis-ci.org/>`_
+We also leverage the Docker containers for continuous integration testing by means of `Amazon CodeBuild <https://aws.amazon.com/codebuild/>`_ and `Travis-CI <https://travis-ci.org/>`_

 In the remainder of this page, we describe in a bit more detail the rationale behind the use of software containers and how we use Docker.  :doc:`Singularity <singularity>`, :doc:`Charliecloud <charliecloud>`, and :doc:`environment modules <modules>` are then described in separate pages.
 Stay tuned for further details on how to run JEDI in the cloud.

 .. _Software-Containers:

 Software Containers